Jawaharlal Nehru: Legacy

 Jawaharlal Nehru, next to Mahatma Gandhi, is regarded as the most significant figure of the Indian independence movement that successfully ended British rule over the Indian subcontinent.
 He is also noted for contributing in the independence of Libya, Indonesia and other countries.

-As India's first Prime minister and external affairs minister, Nehru played a major role in shaping modern India's government and political culture along with the sound foreign policy.
+As India's first prime minister and external affairs minister, Nehru played a major role in shaping modern India's government and political culture along with the sound foreign policy.
 He is praised for creating a system providing universal primary education, reaching children in the farthest corners of rural India.
 Nehru's education policy is also credited for the development of world-class educational institutions like the All India Institute of Medical Sciences, Indian Institutes of Technology, and the Indian Institutes of Management.

 Following the independence, Nehru popularised the credo of "unity in diversity" and implemented it as state policy.
 This proved particularly important as post-Independence differences surfaced since British withdrawal from the subcontinent prompted regional leaders to no longer relate to one another as allies against a common adversary.
 While differences in culture and, especially, language threatened the unity of the new nation, Nehru established programs such as the National Book Trust and the National Literary Academy which promoted the translation of regional works of literatures between languages and organised the transfer of materials between regions.
 In pursuit of a single, unified India, Nehru warned, "Integrate or perish."

-Called an "architect of India", he is widely recognised as the greatest figure of modern India after Mahatma Gandhi.
-On the occasion of his first death anniversary in 1965, Sarvepalli Radhakrishnan, Lal Bahadur Shastri and others described Nehru as the greatest figure of India after Gandhi.
+Called an "architect of India", he is widely recognised as the greatest figure of modern India after Mahatma Gandhi; on the occasion of his first death anniversary in 1965, Sarvepalli Radhakrishnan, Lal Bahadur Shastri and others described him as such.

 Writing in 2005, Ramachandra Guha wrote that while no other Indian prime minister was ever close to the challenges that Nehru dealt with and if Nehru had died in 1958 then he would be remembered as the greatest statesman of the 20th century.
 However, in recent years, Nehru's reputation has seen re-emergence and he is credited for keeping India together contrary to predictions of many that the country was bound to fall apart.